-About The Boardroom
+About The Buchanan

-Situated on the ground floor, The Boardroom has a large table that can comfortably seat up to 14 people for a meeting or 12 for a seated buffet function or private dining event.
+Situated on the ground floor, The Buchanan has a large table that can comfortably seat up to 14 people for a meeting or 12 for a seated buffet function or private dining event.
 Accessible via our main reception area or, alternatively there is access via the President's staircase.

 The room was originally the office of the Deputy Secretary to the Institution of Civil Engineers.
 It is traditional in style with wood panelling, an ornate fireplace with vivid glossed tile work and high ceilings with large windows.